About our Lower School

 All leadership positions in the student community are held by girls.
 In Lower School, students speak on the Student Council, serve as House Captains, lead charitable initiatives, and manage enterprise projects—all while being mentored by older students to develop these skills.

-Student-Led Events: Activities like the Cultural Awareness Fair, Food Committees, and Student Councils allow students to take initiative and showcase their leadership.
+Student-Led Events: Activities like the Cultural Awareness Fair, Food Committees, and Student Councils allow students to take the initiative and showcase their leadership.

 Unique Edinburgh School Campus